RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 virt-launcher-rhel8-server-ocs-z5rmr   1/1     Running   0          3m5s
 ~~~

-Then execute following to describe the details:
+Then execute following to describe the details (if you copy from the lab remember to chnage the pod name to reflect your pod shown in the terminal):

 ```copy
 oc describe pod virt-launcher-rhel8-server-ocs-z5rmr